okuvshynov/experiments/split_model/README.md

 ## slowllama

-Fine-tune llama2 models (including 70B) on Apple macbooks. slowllama is not using any aggressive quantization (no lora, etc) and just offloads parts of model to/from SSD.
+Fine-tune llama2 models (including 70B) on Apple macbooks. slowllama is not using any quantization (no lora, etc) and just offloads parts of model to/from SSD.
 This approach, while slow, can work for small-scale finetuning.
 In contrast with training large models from scratch (unattainable) or inference (where we are likely to care about interactivity and tokens/sec), in finetune case we can still get something done if we allow it to run, say, overnight in batches of modest size.

 ### How does it work?